opencord/docs/navigate.md

 * **Kubernetes:** All elements of the CORD control plane run in Kubernetes containers.
-CORD assumes a Kubernetes foundation, but does not prescribe how the hardware or Kubernetes are installed.
+CORD assumes a Kubernetes foundation, but does not prescribe how Kubernetes (or the underlying hardware) are installed.

 * **Platform:** The Platform layer consists of ONOS, XOS, Kafka, and collection of Logging and Monitoring micro-services, all running on a Kubernetes foundation.
+The platform is common to all Profiles.

 * **Profile:** Each unique CORD configuration corresponds to a Profile.
 It consists of a set of services (e.g., access services,